ESSE Conference

 GALA DINNER

-Before the gala dinner, there will be a concert and a bilingual poetry reading (in Galician and English) by the Irish poet Keith Payne, the Galician writer Yolanda Castaño, and the Galician musician Su Garrido Pombo.
+In addition to a three-course menu (drinks included), there will be a concert and a bilingual poetry reading (in Galician and English) by the Irish poet Keith Payne, the Galician writer Yolanda Castaño, and the Galician musician Su Garrido Pombo

 OPENING COCKTAIL